treadwell/BookIndexing/README.md

 * Change `path_to_library` variable (roughly line 217) to point to a folder of PDFs.
 * Use command `python extract_words.py` to build the corpus of new titles.
+* Use command `python text_processing.py` to create keywords for each of the titles.
 * Access the application on http://localhost:8000/ (eventually)

 ## Authors